Carrots Are Orange

 As many of you know, toddlers learn best through experiences that utilize all of their senses.
 Below are a few examples of activities inspired by the Montessori Method that you may choose for your own 2-year-old child or other children of this age who you are teaching.

-One to One Matching Activities
+One-to-One Matching Activities

-These types of games are very good at helping toddlers create a good sense of order.
-Place animal flashcards on the floor, and provide the child with a basket of figurines that represent each animal depicted on the cards.
-Allow the child to place each figurine onto the appropriate card.
-Another idea is to introduce a basket of socks in various colors and designs, and have the child match the socks appropriately.
-You can also introduce math one to one correspondence with 2-year-olds.
+You can also introduce math one-to-one correspondence with 2-year-olds.
 Simply use card counters and have the child match objects based on the number on the card.
 You can match object to object, object to image, and so on.
 There are so many variations.

 Pouring and Chopping

-2-year-old children are ripe for developing their fine motor skills.
-2 year old are drawn to fine motor challenges and it is fun!
-Start by placing a plastic cloth on the table for easy cleanup.
-Offer the child a light-weight pitcher of water and a sturdy cup, and the child can practice pouring water into the cup without spilling.
+Offer the child a lightweight pitcher of water and a sturdy cup, and the child can practice pouring water into the cup without spilling.
 You may also provide a plastic knife and a banana or other soft foods for practice at cutting slices.
-Early practical life activities work well for 2-year-olds.

 A young boy in the outdoors